How To Access The Dark Web Using Anonymous Browser

 To download the browser, head over to the Tor website.
 From there, click on “Download Tor Browser” on the top right-hand side of your page.

 On the next page, click on “Download ” again.
 Once the download starts, you may have to wait for up to an hour for it to complete depending on your internet speed.

 Once the download is complete, open the file.
 Then, click on “Connect” or go to “Configure” if you’d like to change the settings.

 Next, you’ll have to wait for Tor to establish a connection to the Tor network.

 When you’re connected to the network, you can start exploring Tor browser websites.

 Tor allows you to undertake searches using DuckDuckGo, a browser that indexes sites on the dark web.

 Step 4: Couple the Tor Browser With a Virtual Private Network (VPN)

-So, now you're all but ready to visit the Dark Web?
+Now you're all but ready to visit the Dark Web?
 Not so fast.
-Your government and Internet service provider are probably more than interested to know what you're doing out there.
+Your government and Internet service providers are probably more than interested to know what you're doing out there.